altertek/altertek.org/src/en/pages/legals.md

 ## Hosting
 This website is developed and edited by Altertek

-Altertek infrastructure is distributed between three european companies using renewable energy:
+Altertek infrastructure is distributed between two european companies using renewable energy:
 - Scaleway SAS
 - Infomaniak Network SA